 Create a shutdown script for your instance with an

-shutdown-scriptmetadata to the instance.
-The RAM disk is mounted at
+shutdown-scriptmetadata to the instance with the RAM disk mounted at

 gcloud compute instances add-metadata example-instance --metadata shutdown-script="#! /bin/bash rsync -a --delete --recursive --force /mnt/ram-disk/ /mnt/ram-disk-backup/ EOF"

 Optionally, you can also create a startup script that restores the files back to the RAM disk when the instance starts again.
 Use the gcloud CLI to add the